bot-app/trading/docs/rest-api.md

 ### Message WebSocket

-The API Server includes a websocket endpoint for subscribing to RPC messages from the freqtrade Bot.
+The API Server includes a websocket endpoint for subscribing to RPC messages from the trading Bot.
 This can be used to consume real-time data from your bot, such as entry/exit fill messages, whitelist changes, populated indicators for pairs, and more.

 This is also used to setup [Producer/Consumer mode](producer-consumer.md) in Freqtrade.